ajamzbox001/ajamzbox001/README.md

 - 🔭 I’m a Web Developer and Artist.
 - 🌱 Coding language ...
 HTML / CSS / JavaScript
-- 🤔 I'm developing an AJAMZBOX Website ... ajamzbox.art
+- 🤔 I'm developing an AJAMZBOX Website ... https://ajamzbox.art
 - 💬 Ask me about ...
 Anything
-- 📫 How to reach me ... ajamzbox@gmail.com
 - 😄 Pronouns ...
 She / her
 - ⚡ Fun fact ...
-The only way to get better is by practicing.
+The only way to get better is practicing.

 ```
 ### Toolset 🛠️